 - Has a temperature of 100.5° F or higher when taken by mouth

 - Has 2 or more of the symptoms listed under the “What to look for” section

-- Has a fever lasting for more than 24 hours (or goes away and comes back over 24 hours)
+- Has a fever that lasts more than 24 hours (or goes away and comes back over 24 hours)

 - Has shaking chills